TL;DR

 - Data export or API access

-Media companies use them to combine ads subscriptions and PPV at scale.
+- Media companies use them to combine ads, subscriptions and PPV without rebuilding infrastructure.

-Sports and event organizers use them to monetize live traffic spikes reliably.
+- Sports and event organizers monetize live traffic spikes where failure is not tolerated.

-Businesses use them for secure internal training and content delivery.
+- Businesses use them for internal training where security and data ownership matter more than scale.

 Top 10 White-Label OTT Platform Providers (2026)